California Federation of Teachers

-The California Federation of Teachers is a teachers' union in California.
+The California Federation of Teachers is a teachers' union in California, United States.
 It represents more than 120,000 educational employees.
-It is affiliated with American Federation of Teachers and the AFL–CIO.
+It is affiliated with American Federation of Teachers and the AFL-CIO.

-The California Federation of Teachers is one of two main teachers' unions in California.
+The Federation is one of two main teachers' unions in California.
 The other is the California Teachers Association.

 The California Federation of Teachers is a major spender in California politics.